 Before the trenches are backfilled it is prudent to give a water or air pressure test to ensure all connections are sound.

 Once these have passed inspection the concrete floor can be poured, in preparation for

 The most common house construction method currently used today is timber frame, which, by using factory made prefabrications, can allow the basic structure of the house to be built within 5 to 10 days.

 Once this is in place and weatherproofed, an external brick skin can be erected if desired, whilst other trades, electricians, plumbers etc can work internally.

-The windows and doors complete the weatherproofing and the trades work on the first fix, any further carpentry and plastering etc. The second fix is the instalment of what turns a construction site into a home.
+The windows and doors complete the weatherproofing all ready for the installation and the trades work on the first fix, any further carpentry and plastering etc. The second fix is the instalment of what turns a construction site into a home.
 Bathrooms, toilets, kitchen etc. Paving the way for decorating.

 The roof is usually finished with slate, or synthetic slate tiles, or clay tiles.
 The roof line of fascia and soffit are generally of plastic and the fascia carries the guttering that channels the rain water into plastic down pipes which carry it to either discharge over the grid of an open gully or piped underground into a main storm drain, usually in a road, or into a soakaway dug in the garden.